-Earlier in 2016, the last round pound coins were struck.
-The 2016 coin was the last time designs were released for these popular £1 coins; The Last Round Pound and the Royal Shield.
+Earlier in 2016, the last round one pound coins were struck.
+The 2016 coin was the last time round designs were released for these popular £1 coins; The Last Round Pound and the Royal Shield.
 The 2016 Last Round Pound coin was not released into circulation which was disappointing news for the many coin collectors who look out for new designs in their change.

 The new pound coin was launched on Queen Elizabeth II’s birthday, 21 April in 1983 and was created to replace the £1 banknote which was prone to becoming tatty within weeks of circulation.

 This new pound coin was more durable and cost effective although many commented that it was rather thick and not particularly attractive.
 Due to the shiny gold coloured finish of the coin, this is often mistaken for a gold coin.